Sufyanhamza/PAN_GAM_Code/README.md

 This script provides a class-based demonstration of the Pan-GAM framework using simulated data.
 It includes modular implementations of phenotypic partitioning, HGT-driven CTU construction, hypergeometric association testing, and significant-hit filtering.

 This file is intended for demonstration and educational purposes.
 It is not required for reproducing the main Pan-GAM analysis pipeline.

+### `generate_sample_data.py`

+Synthetic sample-data generation script.

+This script creates a small, reproducible test dataset that can be used to verify that the updated `pan_gam.py` pipeline executes correctly before real clinical data are available.
+It generates:

+- species-specific synthetic Roary-style gene presence/absence matrices for `Kp` and `Sa`;
+- a metadata file containing discovery and external cohorts;
+- two binary resistance phenotypes (`DrugA` and `DrugB`);
+- synthetic driver, regulatory, mobility, passenger, lineage-like, and background genes;
+- optional gene-annotation, curated-driver, and baseline-result files.

+The generated dataset is intended only for software testing and demonstration.
+It must not be interpreted as real clinical evidence or used to reproduce the manuscript's reported biological results.

 ### `generate_main_figures.py`